National Register Listings in St. Mary Parish, Louisiana

 St. Mary Parish Timeline

-This timeline provides a condensed summary of the historical journey of St. Mary Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of St. Mary Parish, Louisiana.

 - 1811: St. Mary Parish is established by the Louisiana legislature.